Hey there, and welcome!

-We’d like to help you join the growing number of tiny businesses that are creating an out-sized impact.
-Not just in revenue (which can be a lot), but in the impact they have on both their customers and on the lives of the owners.
+We'd like to help you join the growing number of tiny businesses that are creating an out-sized impact.
+Not just in revenue (which can be a lot), but also in the value they bring to their customers and to the lives of the owners.

 The surprising number of million-dollar businesses without employees or investors continues to grow every year thanks to advances in digital technology and changes in the workforce.
 There's never been a better time to be a company of one (or a very small team) that wants to build a sanely ambitious business.

 These solo or very small businesses use the internet, smart software, and a network of vendors, freelancers, and consultants to do big things without hiring employees.
 That's how you can achieve remarkable profits and a fulfilling life without huge overhead or meddling investors.

 Here's the thing … it's not really about the money.
 It's about the freedom to do exactly what you want with your business.

 You can choose to enhance your lifestyle, grow steadily each year, or shoot for the moon.
 That's what freedom truly means when it comes to your own business.

 It's up to you, and that's what matters.
 And there are very specific ways to structure and operate your business to make sure you always have that freedom, no matter which direction you choose.

 This has been the primary theme of Unemployable since the beginning.
 The advice we share is based on the three profitable 7-figure startups I co-founded between 2007 and 2009.

 That's the direction we went at the time, and I absolutely loved the journey as CEO.
 But for me, it’s time to get back to small after our popular hosting and software brands were acquired.

 I'd love for you to join us so we can help you make the most of your own journey.
 To help you design a business that gives you whatever form of freedom you choose.